 Inspecting the lead flashing ⁣visually can also help in identifying damage.
 Look for any cracks, gaps, or missing sections on the⁢ flashing itself.
 Damaged lead flashing may appear warped or have loose edges.
 Additionally, pay attention to⁤ any buckling or⁢ lifting of the roof shingles near the flashing area, as it could indicate an underlying issue with the flashing.

-Read Also: How to repair a convertible roof?
+Read Also: How to repair patio roof?

 To further investigate⁢ the condition of your lead flashing, a simple water test can be conducted.
 Using a ⁢hose, gently spray water on the suspected areas of damage while having someone inside the house carefully observe for any water penetration.
 It is important to exercise caution during this test to prevent further water damage.